 Your fridge stays on all day.
 However, it’s only active during certain cycles.
 The temperature controls inside your fridge activate a few times throughout the day.
 They make sure that your fridge and freezer stay nice and cold.
 If the temperature control has bad contacts, your fridge can start constantly turning on and off.

-Your temperature control contacts are located behind the dial that allows you to change the temperature.
+Your temperature control contacts are located behind the dial which allows you to change the temperature.
 Changing out your temperature control contacts is actually pretty easy.

 Here’s how it’s done: